6 Essentials to Commercial Foundation Waterproofing

 The dimple portion of drainage boards are made from one of three main types of plastic: High Impact Polystyrene (HIPS), Polypropylene (PP), or High-Density Polyethylene (HDPE).

-HIPS has the advantage delivering high compressive strength ratings (according to ASTM D6364-06).
+HIPS has the advantage of delivering high compressive strength ratings (according to ASTM D6364-06).
 However, on the downside, HIPS is not as durable as other plastics.
 Despite giving high compressive strength numbers in laboratory testing, it is subject to stress cracking over time when under load, leaving the critical waterproofing vulnerable.

 Many designers will specify the drainage board by the compressive strength numbers without regard to the actual requirements of the projects.
 HIPS drainage boards are specified with, for example, an 18,000 lb/sf compressive strength required.
-But this requirement is because that is what the HIPS tests at, not because that’s what the project actually requires.
+But this requirement is because that is what the HIPS tests at, not because that’s what the project technically requires.
 For instance, in specifying a drainage board, one might see a requirement for a drainage board with 15,000 lbs/sf for a roof that is engineered for only a few hundred lbs/sf.

 PP and HDPE will show somewhat lower compressive strength numbers (according to ASTM D6364-06), but will provide more durability, having more resistance to stress cracking under long term load.
 Unlike HIPS, neither can be torn by hand.
-Flow rates through the composites, though remain similar to those of HIPS drainage boards.
+Flow rates through the composites, though remain similar to or better than those of HIPS drainage boards.
 Both PP and PE can be more easily formed into other dimple shapes, patterns, and heights that will deliver appropriate performance at an appropriate cost.

 This suggests specifications that focus on compressive strength as the primary performance criterion are not taking into account other important criteria.